The official scikit-learn certification, proctored by Probabl

 05

-Tuning and optimization
+Tuning and Optimization

 Proficiency in hyperparameter tuning, model selection, and ensemble methods to improve model performance.